Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

-Our next example shows that the minimal left-class of a quadratic normalisation corresponding to a factorability structure is not smaller than $5$ in general. \begin{example} Consider the factorable monoid $M$ given in \cite[Proposition .7]{HO}.
-Computing $\varphi_{1212}\left(c_{1},b_{2},a_{2}\right)$ gives us
+The next example, adapted from \cite[Appendix, Proposition .7]{HO}, shows that the minimal left-class of a quadratic normalisation corresponding to a factorability structure is not smaller than $5$ in general. \begin{example} Let $S_{+}$ be the following set: